 “And they were astonished beyond measure, saying, ‘He has done all things well.
 He even makes the deaf hear and the mute speak.'”
 (Mark 7:37, ESV)

-Saint Mark links this miracle to the prophecy of Isaiah 35 about the deaf hearing and the mute speaking in order to portray Jesus as the promised Messiah.
+Mark links this miracle to the prophecy of Isaiah 35 about the deaf hearing and the mute speaking in order to emphasize that Jesus is the promised Messiah.
 The people who saw it were quite amazed at what Jesus did and were not hesitant to proclaim it, for they realized what it meant.
 In addition they were touched deeply by Jesus’ kindness for this poor man and others.
 Jesus was bringing great blessing to the poor and oppressed, those whom the religious leaders of the day could or would not help.

 Today Jesus still blesses the downtrodden with mercy, forgiveness of sin and compassionate love.
-This love is the essence of the gospel that touches the hearts of oppressed sinners who are looking for love and acceptance in all the wrong places, in the programs that society, culture, media and governments offer.
-But the peace, fellowship, meaning and purpose all seek is found only in Jesus who died for all men.
+He does His work through His Church, His people.
+His love is the essence of the gospel we preach.
+It touches the hearts of oppressed sinners who are looking for love and acceptance in all the wrong places, in the programs that society, culture, media, and governments offer.
+But the peace, fellowship, meaning, and purpose all seek is found only in Jesus who died for all men.
 All fall short of God’s glory and perfection.
 All deserve punishment yet Jesus offers the blessing of unmerited grace and undeserved mercy.
 And His work is carried on by the Church.